darylsze/RxKotlinStarter-Quick-N-Fast/README.md

+> Lastest update: 29 March.
+2021 <br />
+> This all-in-one framework is no longer maintained
+> Since I have switched to flutter community.

 > Lastest update: 27 Aug.
 2017. <br />
 > Not yet test for Android Studio 3.0 with build gradle 3.0 <br />
 > At least one issue found from Anko in Android Studio 3.0.
 Go to [Wiki](https://github.com/darylsze/RxKotlinStarter-Quick-N-Fast/wiki) for details.